4o4hasfound/C-STL-Container/README.md

 ## Usage
 Every container includes a declaration macro.
 Generally you need to pass:
-- type use in the container
+- type used in the container
 - name for the struct of the container
 - prefix name for all the "member" functions
 - constructor for the type